maxludden/supergene-v2/books/book06/md/chapter-2087.md

 It really was an Empty Fruit.
 Dream Beast had given them to her like a snack.

-“F*ck you!
+“Fuck you!
 How come when I was here I was a slave, but Bao’er is given a bunch of Empty Fruits for a snack?
-This is so not f*cking fair.”
+This is so not fucking fair.”
 On the inside, Han Sen felt like crying.

 Dream Beast had not forced Bao’er to stay there, either.
 He said Bao’er could come and go as she pleased.
 He also told her that if someone wished to bring harm to Bao’er, all she had to do was give the name to Dream Beast.